Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - In this repository "Fz3r0 802.11 Wi-Fi Knowledge Base", I compile information from various reliable sources, previously curated and studied by myself prior to inclusion, delving into aspects of **IEEE 802.11 Wireless Networks Technology**, better known as **Wi-Fi**.

+- Originally conceived to centralize my own study materials for certifications such as CWNP (CWNA, CWAP, CWDP, CWSP) Offensive Security (PEN-210, OSWP), Ruckus (RCWA), Cisco (CCNA, CCNP, CCIE Enterprise Wireless, ENWLSD, ENWLSI) this repository has evolved into a highly comprehensive index, serving as a centralized resource or cheatsheet containing all information, from the essential to the advanced, for a wireless engineer.

+- The purpose of this repository is to gather comprehensive knowledge covering all aspects of the IEEE 802.11 standard, from basic fundamentals to advanced topics, encompassing from the origins and the history of wireless networks to the most advanced technical configurations of the latest devices in the todays market.

 - This repository primarily aggregates publicly available and freely accessible sources of information from Internet, enabling anyone to study them.
 However, in exceptional cases, links of paid resources are included to ensure comprehensive coverage of information if needed.

-- Some of the shared resources are created by myself and are hosted within the repository including: scripts, source code, packet captures, labs, summaries, diagrams, tables, configuration files, lists, etc.
+- Some of the shared resources are created by myself and are hosted within the repository including: scripts, source codes, packet captures, labs, summaries, diagrams, tables, configuration files, lists, etc.

-- The purpose of this repository is to gather comprehensive knowledge covering all aspects of the IEEE 802.11 standard, from basic fundamentals to advanced topics, encompassing from the origins and the history of wireless networks to the most advanced technical configurations of the latest devices in the todays market.

 - Some resources included in this repository are not only and strictly information about IEEE 802.11 (Wi-Fi), due to the nature of the Technology and the compatibility with other kind of Networks and Devices, some resources includes information about other branches of Information & Communitacion Technologies (ICTs) & Networking.

 - The majority of shared resources are in English; however, some are in Spanish, as it is my native language, and I have found very comprehensive resources with excellent information in Spanish.
 Nonetheless, I endeavor to share resources in English to make it a more universal language.

-- Originally conceived to centralize my own study materials for certifications such as CWNA, CWAP, CWDP, CWSP, this repository has evolved into a highly comprehensive index, serving as a centralized resource or cheatsheet containing all information, from the essential to the advanced, for a wireless engineer.
+- Anyone is free to copy, distribute, teach, modify, present, improve, and/or use this document.

+- If anyone makes money from this document, please try to donate some of those resources to help people in need or to protect the environment like animals and plants.

+_"Education is the most powerful tool you can use to change the world." - Nelson Mandela_

 ## 💀🎩 Who am I & Contact

 I'm just a very lucky person who was born surrounded by Silicon, IBM computers, and walls of floppy disks back in the 80's...